xitara/wn-logger-plugin/README.md

-# Simple Logger for October CMS that implements a filter for loglevels and can be active if debug=false
+# Simple Logger for WinterCMS (works also under OctoberCMS v1) that implements a filter for loglevels and can be active if debug=false

 Clone it to a Folder in your October CMS named `plugins\xitara\logger`